H4HWV2011/msjarvis-public-docs/thesis/04-hilbert-space-state.md

-Here is the same chapter with the numeric footnote markers and link removed, preserving all content and the new implementation notes.

-***

 # Hilbert-Space State and Embeddings (Draft)

 This chapter describes how Ms. Egeria Jarvis uses a Hilbert-space style representation of state: beliefs, memories, and contexts are embedded as vectors in a high-dimensional space where distances and angles correspond to semantic relationships.
 The goal is not to claim physical quantum computation, but to use a mathematically coherent vector-space model that supports transparent reasoning, retrieval, and constraint application.